cmaktas/code-challenge-schedulify/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com. schedulify.conference-scheduler' is invalid and this project uses 'com.schedulify.conference_scheduler' instead.
+* The original package name 'com. schedulify.conference-scheduler' is invalid and this project uses 'com.schedulify.conferencescheduler' instead.

 # Getting Started